 Being a property manager or owner has many perks that people often overlook, such as vacation rental tax benefits and deductions.
 While there are many expenses and rules to consider when running a vacation rental business, you can rest assured knowing that there are ways to lower your taxable income.

-Even if you’ve had a good year financially, writing a check to the government treasury may make you cringe.
-While there’s nothing you can do to avoid paying taxes, carefully itemized vacation rental tax deductions can cause your bill to plummet and put a smile back on your face.
+Even if you’ve had a good year financially, writing a check to the government treasury can be a painful chunk of change to hand over.
+While there’s nothing you can do to avoid paying Uncle Sam, carefully itemized vacation rental tax deductions can cause your bill to plummet and get some of that cash back in your pocket.

 Each country has its own tax regulations that govern rental properties.
-Deductions will always vary depending on location, so be sure to investigate your country’s tax code long before you declare your annual rental income.
+Deductions will always vary depending on location, so be sure to investigate your country and state tax code long before you declare your annual rental income.

-Want to find out what taxes are deductible if you’re a vacation rental owner in the US?
+Ready to find out what taxes are deductible if you’re a vacation rental owner in the United States?

 Before you start tallying federal deductions in the US, make sure you meet the Internal Revenue Service’s basic requirements for rental properties.
 First, you must rent your property for at least 14 days out of the year.
-Any less than that, and the IRS considers your rental a second home and some tax deductions won’t apply.
+This is a measure of the 14-day rule for vacation rentals that will make or break whether you can categorize your vacation rental as a business.
+Any less than those 14 days, and the IRS considers your rental a second home and some tax deductions won’t apply.

-Second, you’ll need to keep track of any time you spend using your vacation rental.
+Second, you’ll need to keep track of any time you spend using your vacation rental for personal use.
 Exceed 14 days or 10 percent of the total time your property is used, and you’ll only be able to deduct a portion of some property expenses.
+The IRS looks at vacation homes as either a business or investment depending on the ratio of personal days to rented days.
+Keep in mind that personal use puts your property into the “investment” zone making certain deductions void.

 Personal use is defined as when a vacation rental property is used by: